Friday, August 27, 2010

 THE ARGO BOOKSTORE

-John died a few years back, and there was a lovely tribute to him in the Montreal Gazette.
-I felt guilty that I hadn’t popped by to see him more often.
-For on the rare occasion that I did, I was always greeted with a warm smile and some words of wisdom, and I felt truly happy.
+John died a few years back, and there was a loving tribute to him in the Montreal Gazette.
+I felt guilty that I hadn’t popped in to see him more often.
+For on the rare occasion that I did, I was always greeted with a warm smile and some words of wisdom.
 John had insisted to my parents that I had no need for school – that everything I ever needed to know was readily available to me on those shelves.
 He was probably right.
-And as much I love what I do, as much as I’ve enjoyed and learned from my travels, I think – No. I know - I would be just as happy behind the counter at the Argo (perhaps happier?
-Why quibble?), for I can think of no profession as marvellous and as noble than that of bookseller.
+And as much I love what I do, as much as I’ve enjoyed and learned from my travels, I think – No, I know - I would be just as happy behind the counter at the Argo.
+Perhaps happier?
+Why quibble?
+For I can think of no profession as marvelous and as noble than that of bookseller.

 PIC 1 - My mother, John George and me, Île Ste-Hélène, Summer 1971.